 However, if one or more mosquitoes have bitten you, this little gadget is a real magic tool.
 The bite away treats the affected area for a few seconds with intense heat.
 After that, the annoying itching stops, and you can relax again and enjoy your vacation.
 It not only belongs on your Malta packing list but should be on every trip you take 🙂

 Malta also has a breathtaking underwater world to offer.
-If you want to take some underwater pictures with your smartphone, this smartphone dry bag is just perfect for you.
+If you want to take some underwater pictures with your smartphone, this Waterproof Cell Phone Pouch is just perfect for you.
 We have already tested it extensively and it has so far always kept tight 🙂 Only when snorkeling in the Silfra fissure in Iceland our smartphone switched off (that was probably due to the cold :D).

 We have already briefly mentioned – in Malta, there are also beautiful hiking trails!
 Be it a small hike between the bays or a more extensive inland.
 Hiking lovers will have a lot to discover in Malta 🙂 When hiking, a pair of good shoes is especially important.
 The hiking shoes from Merrell are of excellent quality and therefore our recommendation for your Malta packing list.